-The City of Frisco Community Development Division created the Consolidated Plan (2020-2024) and Annual Action Plan (2020-2021), presented to the U.S. Department of Housing and Urban Development in August 2020.
+The City of Frisco Community Development Division created the 5 year Consolidated Plan (2020-2024) and submitted the PY 2021 Annual Action Plan to the U.S. Department of Housing and Urban Development in August 2021.

 The City of Frisco received notification that it will be receiving Community Development Block Grant funds from the U.S. Department of Housing and Urban Development for $671,872 for the program year 2021.
 The City estimates an approximate $15,000 will be earned in program income and $90,780 of previous years' funds for reallocation for a total of $765,171.

 The purpose of the Community Development Block Grant Program is to support and perform activities that primarily benefit low- and moderate-income persons and prevent or eliminate slums or blight.
 The total amount of Community Development Block Grant funds will be used for the program year 2021, from October 1, 2021, to September 30, 2022.
 Shown below are projects and funding for the 2021 program year.

 Public Service Funding Recommendations – by law, the City of Frisco can only use up to 15% of its CDBG funding for public services.